programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 Part 1 starts by introducing fundamental concepts and components of 3D models along with some of the ethical considerations involved in generating and using 3D models when working with cultural heritage.
 You will then explore those concepts and components in practice using an example 3D model of ceramics from Papua New Guinea (provided by the authors) and the three.js web editor.
 The three.js editor is a browser-based tool that allows you to view and interact with 3D models without writing any code.
 Finally, you will use the three.js JavaScript library to create a webpage featuring the example 3D model of Papua New Guinea pottery displayed on a map.
 You will be provided with pre-written code snippets that you will copy-paste, add to, and modify step by step.
 In doing so, you will learn how to set up a scene (the 3D space that contains the model), define a camera (the viewpoint from which the users view the model), add lighting (to make the model objects visible and more realistic), and navigation controls (such as mouse controls) to allow users to move around the scene.

-In Part 2, you will build on this foundation to create a more interactive website using three.js.
+In Part 2, you will build on this foundation to create a more interactive website 'The Jars of Papua' using three.js.
 You will learn how to work with multiple models, allow users to select and interact with them, and display additional information in response to user actions.
 You will also explore how to turn the scene into an interactive game, where models are initially positioned randomly and can be moved and matched to their corresponding communities.
 You will do this by setting up a test in the code to run after each time a model is moved and check if it has been placed in the correct position.
 Successful matches trigger a background colour change.

 ### Software Requirements and Installation

 To complete this lesson, you will need a few basic tools and some familiarity with simple web and programming concepts.
 No prior experience with 3D modelling or three.js is required.

-**Web browser**
+**Web Browser**

 You will need a modern browser (such as Chrome, Safari, or Edge).
 Most current web browsers should work, although some versions of Safari can have problems.
 If your browser can display the [three.js site](https://threejs.org) and the various sample projects on the home page, it should work.

 When building a website, it is useful to be able to identify and fix any problems that may arise (a process known as debugging).
 Browsers include built-in developer tools that help with this.
 In particular, the console displays error messages that can help you understand why something is not working.
 In Chrome, you can open the console via: View > Developer > JavaScript Console.
 If your webpage is not loading as expected, checking the console is often the first step.
 You can then search online for explanations of any error messages you encounter.
 You may also need to reload the page while the console is open to see the error messages.
 For more information on debugging code see the [three.js manual](https://threejs.org/manual/#en/debugging-javascript).

-**Basics of webpages**
+**Basics of Webpages**

 In the first half of this lesson, you will explore models without writing code.
 In the second part of the lesson, you will use code to create a webpage.
 Webpages are typically built using three main computer languages: HTML (defines structure), CSS (defines appearance), and JavaScript (defines behaviour).
 This lesson focuses on JavaScript and does not explain HTML or CSS in detail.
 You do not need prior knowledge of these languages to complete the lesson, but some familiarity may help you follow the code more easily.
 If you want to learn more about the basic components of a website, [w3schools](https://www.w3schools.com/howto/howto_make_a_website.asp) provides a guide and tutorials on HTML, CSS, and JavaScript.

-**Text editor and terminal**
+**Text Editor and Terminal**

 To write and run code, you will need a text editor and a computer terminal (for example, Windows PowerShell, the terminal in macOS or Linux, or the text editor's terminal).
 In this lesson, you will use Visual Studio Code (VSC) which includes both a text editor and a terminal.
 It can be downloaded from [https://code.visualstudio.com](https://code.visualstudio.com).
 Follow the website instructions to install.
 It is free and available for Windows, macOS, and Linux.
 Many extensions are available for VSC, and syntax highlighting (code colouring) can help detect issues such as unclosed tags or quotes.